matrix-org/matrix-spec-proposals/proposals/2366-key-verification-accept.md

 `m.key.verification.start` event to begin the verification.
-If both parties send an `m.key.verification.start` event, and they both specify the same verification method, then the event sent by the user whose user ID is the smallest is used, and the other `m.key.verification.start` event is ignored.
+If both parties send an `m.key.verification.start` event, and they both specify the same verification method, then the event sent by the user whose user ID is the lexicographically smallest is used, and the other `m.key.verification.start` event is ignored.
 In the case of a single user verifying two of their devices, the device ID is compared instead.
 If both parties send an `m.key.verification.start` event, but they specify different verification methods, the verification should be